schizofox/schizofox/.github/README.md

 Compared to other browsers/configuration I would say its pretty schizophrenic, but I use it as my daily driver, so I had to keep some sane defaults (if you really need to, just use Tor Browser).
 Another cool thing is declarative theming.
 Just specify 3 colors and your font of choice and nix will do the rest (userChrome.css and darkreader config).

-⚠️ Tip: Use Ctrl+I to allow cookies for sites of your choice.
-Also history is disabled (learn to use bookmarks kids)

 Make sure to submit an issue in case anything brakes (or contribute if you know how to fix it)

 ## 💛 Donate